 This section provides instructions for deploying TKGI once the Management and Workload Domains are created using VCF.

 The instructions provided are high-level and assume hands-on experience deploying VCF, NSX-T, and TKGI.
 For assistance with installing VCF, see VMWare Cloud Foundation Deployment Guide.
 For assistance with installing NSX-T 3.0, see Installing and Configuring NSX-T Data Center v3.0 for Tanzu Kubernetes Grid Integrated Edition.
-For instructions on installing TKGI, see Installing Tanzu Kubernetes Grid Integrated Edition on vSphere.
+For assistance with installing TKGI, see Installing Tanzu Kubernetes Grid Integrated Edition on vSphere.

 - Install VCF 4.0 and deploy the Management Domain and a single Workload Domain.
 VCF installs and configures vSphere 7.0 with vSAN and NSX-T 3.0.
 See the VMWare Cloud Foundation Deployment Guide for guidance.

-- Create one or two vSphere clusters in the Workload Domain depending on the the chosen topology.
+- Create one or two vSphere clusters in the Workload Domain depending on the chosen topology.